ansible/ansible/docs/docsite/rst/user_guide/playbooks_loops.rst

         - { name: 'testuser1', groups: 'wheel' }
         - { name: 'testuser2', groups: 'root' }

-Also be aware that when combining :ref:`when: playbooks_conditionals` with a loop, the ``when:`` statement is processed separately for each item.
+Also be aware that when combining :doc:`playbooks_conditionals` with a loop, the ``when:`` statement is processed separately for each item.
 See :ref:`the_when_statement` for an example.